-- High Efficacy and Reduced Attrition: The ability of EDEN to predict protective vaccine antigens has been confirmed in pre-clinical models.
-Once clinically validated, we believe our approach has the ability to reduce attrition rates for new vaccine product candidates. - Identification of novel and unbiased targets: EDEN has been trained to identify the underlying feature patterns (e.g. structural or immunological elements) that are important for protection to enable discovery of novel and unbiased targets that are not necessarily homologous to existing products.
+- Ability to Predict Protective Vaccine Antigens: The ability of EDEN to predict protective vaccine antigens has been shown in pre-clinical models.
+Once clinically validated, we believe our approach may have the ability to improve on the attrition rates for new vaccine product candidates. - Identification of Novel and Unbiased Targets: EDEN has been trained to identify the underlying feature patterns (e.g. structural or immunological elements) that are important for protection to enable discovery of novel and unbiased targets that are not necessarily homologous to existing products.
 Traditional reverse vaccinology, or RV, relies heavily on sequence homology (proteins identical to previously tested antigens) in antigen identification. - Data Driven Precision: With carefully curated data, EDEN has learned to filter away irrelevant proteins, narrowing the field of candidates substantially from thousands to a few dozen proteins, reducing the burden on pre-clinical development. - Extraordinary Sensitivity: EDEN has been retrospectively benchmarked against marketed vaccines and shows extraordinary sensitivity in finding antigens included in the vaccines as well as novel, protective antigens. - Ability to Provide Broad Protection: The rapid "evolution" of the genome that can occur in some bacterial pathogens makes it difficult to capture all pathogen strains by a single vaccine.
 EDEN is capable of leveraging genomic sequencing data to find important targets or domains that are present in the majority of clinical strains.
-By combining the correct antigens, all relevant strains can be covered. - Speed: Traditionally, developing and establishing the quality, safety and efficacy of a novel vaccine takes between 10 to 15 years, often resulting in a new vaccine arriving too late on the market to influence the spread of infections to the general population.
-We believe that EDEN is capable of identifying vaccine candidates in a matter of weeks instead of years thus potentially lowering the overall development time.
+By combining the correct antigens, most, if not all, relevant strains can be covered.

-• Scalability: EDEN is highly scalable due to its ability to rapidly produce a broad range of vaccines against almost any bacteria, including drug-resistant bacteria.
+- Speed: Traditionally, developing and establishing the quality, safety and efficacy of a novel vaccine takes between 10 to 15 years, often resulting in a new vaccine arriving too late on the market to influence the spread of infections to the general population.
+We believe that EDEN is capable of identifying vaccine product candidates in a matter of weeks instead of years thus potentially lowering the overall development time. - Scalability: EDEN is highly scalable due to its ability to rapidly produce a broad range of vaccines against almost any bacteria, including drug-resistant bacteria, such as MRSA.

 The EDEN platform is continuously improved to ensure it remains state-of-the-art and incorporates all aspects of vaccine development from discovery to clinical testing.
 We explore among other improvements, incorporation of new translational features and data into EDEN, novel machine learning architectures such as deep learning and probabilistic programming to enhance protein structure and function prediction, generation of novel high-throughput data to be incorporated into our AI technology for assessment of solubility and CMC-readiness and methods for determining broadness of protection across strains.
-By continuous improvement in all aspects of vaccine development, we believe the EDEN platform will continue to produce potent vaccine candidates with minimal testing before entering clinical development.
+By continuous improvement in all aspects of vaccine development, we believe the EDEN platform will continue to produce potent vaccine product candidates with minimal testing before entering clinical development.